IGME-Research-Studio/bloxeo-server/CONTRIBUTING.md

 * Push your changes to a feature branch in your clone or fork of the repository.
 If you have a Github issue associated with your feature consider prefixing your branch with the issue (e.g. IS-2).
 * Submit a pull request to the relevant repository in IGME-research-studio.
 * Update your Github issue to mark that you have submitted code and are ready for it to be reviewed.
-Include a link to the pull request in the ticket.
+Include a link to the pull request in the issue.
 * After two other contributors review the PR and give it a thumbs up, then it's ready to be merged.

+## Continuous Integration
+* When code is pushed to GitHub `npm test` is run against your patch on Circle CI, you will not be allowed to merge unless this passes.
+* When merged into `stage` code gets automatically deployed to `storm-server-stage.herokuapp.com`
+* When code get's to a point that we want to release a new version, make a commit to bump the version number in `package.json` and after it gets merged into stage, cut a new release on GitHub.
+This will automatically deploy to `storm-server-prod.herokuapp.com`.

 ## Commit Messages